 Financial Aid Awards

 Once your financial need is determined, a financial aid package is prepared.
-The package is usually a combination of grant, work, and loan programs.
+The package maybe a combination of grant, work, and loan programs.

 The amount of financial need that is met depends upon the availability of funds, the number of eligible applicants, and the date your financial aid file is completed.
 Please be advised that financial aid eligibility is dependent upon housing and enrollment statuses.
 Should your enrollment or housing status change, please contact the Financial Aid Office as your financial aid package could be affected.

-After your file is complete, an award letter will be mailed to you.
-If you are an incoming student who has been accepted, filed your FAFSA, and submitted any requested documents to the Financial Aid Office by March 1, you can expect to receive an award letter by April 15th.
-If you are a returning student who filed your FAFSA, and submitted any requested documents to the Financial Aid Office by March 1, you can expect to receive an award letter by June 30th.
-Spring applicants that meet the November 1st deadline will receive notification of their award by December 15th.
+After your file is complete, an award letter will be sent to you.
+If you are an incoming student who has been accepted, filed your FAFSA, and submitted any requested documents to the Financial Aid Office by March 1, you can expect to receive an award letter by May 1.
+If you are a returning student who filed your FAFSA, and submitted any requested documents to the Financial Aid Office by March 1, you can expect to receive an award letter by late June.
+Spring applicants that meet the November 1st deadline will receive notification of their award in December.

 It is the responsibility of the student to notify the Financial Aid Office of all financial assistance received from other sources.
 Types of assistance that must be reported include: private scholarships, tuition waivers, veterans' benefits, Massachusetts Rehabilitation assistance, etc.

 All forms of outside assistance must be taken into account in the financial aid package.
 Outside assistance received after aid has been awarded by the Financial Aid Office may cause the financial aid package to be adjusted.
-If an adjustment is necessary, the award will be recalculated as if the outside assistance was known prior to awarding.
+If your financial aid package must be adjusted due to the receipt of outside assistance, the policy followed at FSU is to reduce your financial aid in the following order: Direct Loans, other self-help, (such as Massachusetts No Interest Loan, Federal Work-Study), and Grants.

 Financial Aid Appeals

 If your family situation changes after you receive your financial aid award, you can appeal the decision.
-Appeals must be in writing, preferably typed, and submitted with documentation to the Financial Aid Office.
+Appeals must be in writing and submitted with documentation to the Financial Aid Office.

 Grounds for an appeal may include, but are not limited to: loss of job, loss of other income, a death in the family, a divorce or separation in the family, and unusually high medical bills.
 All appeals are handled on an individual basis.